 He was going to die, but if he were going to die, he was going out with a literal bang.
 He plunged his stone knife into his belly, using his great strength to pierce his thick skin, ignoring the searing pain that followed.
 The waystone in his belly glowed a bright sanguine hue in response to his fingers digging into his own flesh in order to remove it.

 He felt the heat before he felt anything else.
 The sanguine light around him grew as a glowing crimson portal enveloped him.
 His body was pulled from this new world, wrenched out of time and space as his masters demanded his immediate and abrupt return.
-On the one hand, he felt some pride that he was too valuable to lose, but on the other hand, he felt the old anger of knowing he was enslaved.
+On the one hand, he felt some pride that he was too valuable to lose, but on the other hand, he felt that old anger of knowing he was enslaved.

 He was suddenly jealous of these foul-smelling creatures that ruled this new world.
 They were wild and free, unsullied and untouched by the ruling hand of powerful masters.
 They were their own masters, and they would be still after Irgruuk was long gone from this accursed forest.